MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/configure-your-development-console.md

 ms.localizationpriority: medium
 ---

-# Configuring a dev kit to connect to a sandbox
+# Configuring an Xbox development console

 To configure your development console:
 1. Get your Partner Center IDs.